raycast/script-commands/README.md

 | 24 | Not underline |
 | 29 | Not crossed |

+Unsupported terminal codes will be stripped out from output and ignored.

 Examples:

 <img width="186" alt="CleanShot 2021-03-09 at 03 03 40@2x" src="https://user-images.githubusercontent.com/1301068/110407409-1453b280-8084-11eb-914d-d9fa9ad23b64.png">